yousefkhalefa72/mypico-shell/README.md

       ex2-> CMD < file       (in redirection)
       ex3-> CMD1 | CMD2      (pipe redirection)

-  7- if you input non builtin command it will be exeute by bash by (execvp)
+  7- if you input non builtin command it will be exeute by bash by (execvp).

   8- remember that my shell will not die till you enter (exit) command.

+  9-i made for you make file to easy compile.

-  9- thanks for your time
+  10- thanks for your time